OctoBanon-Main/envify/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, which allows for free use and modification under its terms.